 - George the Dragon subverts the expectations of dragon dietary preferences.

 - In Grrl Power, Sydney fumbles for her glasses, talking as if she were Blind Without 'Em.
-She then takes out the overconfident bad guy and exclains, "Trope subverted!" before explaining that no one's that blind -- well, yes, some people are, but they don't get to be cops.
+She then takes out the overconfident bad guy and exclaims, "Trope subverted!" before putting her glasses back on and explaining that no one's that blind -- well, yes, some people are, but they don't get to be cops.